-On the contrary, in the first few years of the operation of the system, ONs were allocated to ships from any port which called at the port in question, if they did not already have one.
+On the contrary, in the first few years of the operation of the system, ONs were allocated at the first British port of registry that a ship called at, even if that was not her own port of registry.
 The allocation was notified to the ship's port of registry and noted in the register of shipping on that ship's page.

-For example, ON 1 was allocated at London to the ship Blessing, which was registered at Goole and which just happened to be in the port of London on 16 April 1855.
+For example, ONs 1 to 1000 were allocated to London.
+ON 1 was allocated to the ship Blessing, which was registered at Goole and which just happened to be in the port of London on 16 April 1855.

 Once the backlog had been cleared (by about 1860), ONs were allocated to new ships at their port of registry when they were first registered.

 A second allotment was made starting from ON 22201, allocated to Inverness, with the first allocation from the second allotment being made there on 5 May 1855.